datkev/datkev.github.io/_ctfs/2019-01-19-google-ctf-beginners-quest-2018.md

 <br>
 <img src="/assets/images/ctfs/google-ctf-beginners-quest-2018/83.png" alt="" class="center">

-Prepare your wallets, because Google-Haus bundles all the buzzwords in one single device.
-Let's check out what the Google assistant has to offer.
+Apparently, the Google-Haus does everything.
+Let's see what is has to offer.

 ```bash
 root@kali:~/google-ctf-2018/message-of-the-day# nc motd.ctfcompetition.com 1337